marten-seemann/base-drafts/draft-ietf-quic-transport.md

 especially important with 0-RTT because a server potentially sends a significant amount of data to a client in response to 0-RTT data.

+The server uses the NEW_TOKEN frame {{frame-new-token}} to provide the client with an address validation token that can be used to validate future 0-RTT connections.
+The client may then use this token to validate future 0-RTT connections by including it in the Initial packet's header.

-A different type of token is needed when resuming.
-Unlike the token that is created during a handshake, there might be some time between when the token is created and when the token is subsequently used.
+Unlike the token that is created for a Retry packet, there might be some time between when the token is created and when the token is subsequently used.
 Thus, a resumption token SHOULD include an expiration time.
+The server may include either an explicit expiration time or an issued timestamp and dynamically calculate the expiration time.
 It is also unlikely that the client port number is the same on two different connections; validating the port is therefore unlikely to be successful.

-This token can be provided to the cryptographic handshake immediately after establishing a connection.
-QUIC might also generate an updated token if significant time passes or the client address changes for any reason (see
-{{migration}}).
-The cryptographic handshake is responsible for providing the client with the token.
-In TLS the token is included in the ticket that is used for resumption and 0-RTT, which is carried in a NewSessionTicket message.

 ### Address Validation Token Integrity {#token-integrity}